harihaysrun/coffee/README.md

     - **What could I have done?** My initial plan was to use the Places API, since it seems to have more information, however due to unexpected errors I've faced when trying to make the API call (authorization keys, Client ID & Client Secret not working, CORS errors), I've decided to stick to the Venues API since it was working for me
 2. Make some indication for CTA buttons
     - **Did I implement this feature?** Yes
-    - **What did I implement?** Whenever user changes regions, a green popup at the top will show appear when it's loading & done (it takes a around 0.5seconds for the map to reset & generate new markers)
+    - **What did I implement?** Whenever user changes regions, a green popup at the top will appear when it's loading & done (it takes a around 0.5seconds for the map to reset & generate new markers)

 # Test Cases